bobg/fab/Readme.md

 (But that doesn’t mean Fab is for building Go programs only, any more than writing shell commands in a Makefile means Make builds only shell programs.)

-Running `fab` on one or more targets ensures that the targets’ prerequisites, and the targets themselves, are up to date according to your build rules, while avoiding unnecessarily rebuilding any target that is already up to date.
+Running `fab` ensures that your targets’ prerequisites, and the targets themselves, are up to date according to your build rules, while avoiding unnecessarily rebuilding any target that is already up to date.